tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![Contrast of a move review comment as text and as numerical sequence](Images/text-vs-sequence.png)

-* RNN LSTM models need equal size inputs, so that, we will pad the sequences stored in `X_pad` up to `140` integers using the `pad_sequences` method from Keras.
+* RNN LSTM models need equal size inputs, so we will pad the sequences stored in `X_pad` up to `140` integers using the `pad_sequences` method from Keras.

   ```python
   # Import the pad_sequences method from Keras